boraxpr/rust_axum_service/README.md

 <https://github.com/tokio-rs/axum>
-# Axum Todo App
+# Axum Service

-This is a simple Todo application built using the Axum framework, which is a web framework for Rust.
+This is a simple Todo application built using the Axum framework, which is a web framework for Rust (Top microservices framework for Rust Languages, As of 2024).

 ## Features